[video transitions]

 Lighting in video recording is an element that can make or break your end product, and believe it or not, it even has the power to save you hours of editing.
 So, let's get a little more illuminated on the idea of using proper light for videos, especially in cases when time is of the essence.

-by Adrian Nita23 days ago
+by Adrian Nita1 month ago